 A human sexuality blog written by Leandra Vane, your friendly (and kinky) Unlaced Librarian.
-Topics include book reviews, relationship styles, disability, pornography, BDSM, fetish, and sexual fantasy.
+Exploring the avenues for sewing together our sexual fantasies with our realities.
+Topics include erotic media, kink, relationship dynamics, disability, and book reviews.
 Updated mostly when I have something new to say.
 Mostly.

 Monday, February 15, 2016

 Leandra Vane in "Attack of the Butt Enhancer"

 I was fully planning to do a book review for this week’s

 post as I have a ton to get caught up on…